 It may feel like common sense at this point, but brushing your teeth twice a day is still a key practice in preventing not only gum disease, but also other forms of tooth decay.

 Gum disease occurs when plaque and tartar build up on your teeth.
-Plaque is a thin layer of microbes that often forms on your teeth overnight and can easily be removed by brushing your teeth.
+Plaque is a that often forms on your teeth overnight and can easily be removed by brushing your teeth.
 However, if plaque builds up, it can turn into tartar, a harder substance that’s much more difficult to get rid of.

 By brushing your teeth twice a day, you can do your part to prevent plaque buildup and keep your teeth and your gums healthy.